-There are a number of ways to lose weight very quickly.
+A post bariatric body lift is a type of surgery that can assist people with these residual problems after significant weight loss.
+As we all know, there are many successful methods to lose unneeded pounds.
 However, there are only a limited number of ways to deal with the excess skin that is often left over.
 Many people, after heroic efforts to shed pounds and change the contour of their bodies, are disappointed by their resulting appearances.
 The skin around their arms, legs, neck, and bellies sags.
 It also may still contain subcutaneous fat that can be difficult to remove, even with the most vigorous exercise regimen.
-A post bariatric body lift is a type of surgery that can assist people with these residual problems after significant weight loss.

 What Is a Post Bariatric Body Lift?

-This is a surgical procedure to surgically excise all of the leftover tissue.
+A post bariatric body lift is a procedure to surgically excise all of the leftover tissue.
 It is much like any other surgical procedure, only the patient is removing essentially healthy tissue rather than correcting a fault or injury in their body.
 The purpose is to cut away the extra flesh.
 This also accomplishes a minimal amount of weight loss, but the effect is mostly cosmetic.
 However, it is important to note that this surgery does cause scarring where the tissue is cut away.

 The Best Candidates for a Post Bariatric Body Lift

 This operation is not for everyone.
-You need to be in good physical shape to undergo this procedure.
+You need to be in good physical shape to undergo a post bariatric body lift.
 This is not a gastric bypass or any other such form of bariatric surgery.
 Instead, this is the sort of surgery that occurs after a person has already lost a great deal of weight and is now in good physical shape.
 Often, such people have returned from being very out of shape and have discovered that their skin was so stretched that it would not conform to their new weight.

 Preparation for Surgery

-Your doctor will give you very specific instructions for how to prepare for this surgery.
+Your doctor will give you very specific instructions for how to prepare for your post bariatric body lift.
 Typical guidelines will include dietary restrictions.
 This will include refraining from most supplements and vitamins for at least a couple weeks before the procedure.
 Smoking must absolutely be avoided for at least a month prior to surgery.
 You should also avoid getting sunburned during this time period.
 Your surgeon will ask you to inform him if you get a cold before the operation so that it can be postponed.

 You should learn whether your particular surgery will be an inpatient or outpatient procedure.
 If it will be outpatient, you should probably have someone available to drive you or escort you home after the anesthesia wears off.